Floyd Mayweather Sr. Turns Himself In, Enters Plea For Assault Charges

 The strained relationship between Jr. and Sr. meant that it took years for the two to finally reunite.
 However, in 2013, Mayweather Jr. chose his dad to be his trainer ahead of a bout with Robert Guerrero due to Mayweather Jr’s usual trainer, his uncle Roger, having health issues.
 Mayweather Sr. remained as Jr.’s trainer ever since 2013 and the outspoken trainer was featured prominently in interviews leading up to the anticipated fight between Mayweather Jr. and UFC star Conor McGregor.

 It was mentioned in ESPN‘s report that Mayweather Jr. has also had his share of charges involving domestic assault against women.
-Mayweather pled guilty in two cases and was also convicted in another case.
+Mayweather pleaded guilty in two cases and was also convicted in another case.
 However, that latter case saw the verdict vacated and charges against Mayweather Jr. dismissed.
-The undefeated boxing star also served just over two months in a county jail back in 2012 for a 2010 battery charged filed by his former girlfriend Josie Harris.
+The undefeated boxing star also served just over two months in a county jail back in 2012 for a 2010 battery charge filed by his former girlfriend Josie Harris.